-BROADCAST RATE/ACRE RATE/ACRE WEED HERBICIDE MOA REI/PHI (Hours or Days) REI/PHI AMOUNT OF (Hours or Days) FORMULATION LBS ACTIVE (AI or AE) REMARKS AND PRECAUTIONS $\mathbf{E}{I}$ EARLY PREPLA PREPLANT BURNDOWN- ANY VARIETY (continued) - ANY VARIETY (continued) Burndown of emerged annual weeds and provides residual control if diuron is activated on soil.
+BROADCAST RATE/ACRE RATE/ACRE WEED HERBICIDE MOA REI/PHI (Hours or Days) MOA (Hours or Days) FORMULATION LBS ACTIVE (AI or AE) REMARKS AND PRECAUTIONS E/ ARLY PREPLA EARLY PREPLANT BURNDOWN- ANY VARIETY (continued) ANY VARIETY (continued) Burndown of emerged annual weeds and provides residual control if diuron is activated on soil.
 Effective on mature primrose and wild radish.
-BY paraquat Gramoxone 2SL Firestorm, Parazone 3SL + diuron Direx 4F 22 + 7 24 H/ N/A 2.5-4 pt 1.7-2.7 pt + 0.63-1 + 0.75-1 A Georgia 24(c) Direx label allows applications up to the day ahead of planting if a strip-tillage implement is run between Direx application and planting.
-If no tillage occurs between Direx application and planting then one should wait at least 10 days prior to planting. for emerged pigweed.
-1.5-2 pt DO HOL appry OIL saile OF TOATHY Saile SOIL.
-IL FOLOWING SHORTCHEU PRAIL-DACK interval, suggest avoid using diuron again PRE.
+BY Gramoxone 2SL Firestorm, Parazone 3SL + diuron 22 + 24 H/ N/A 2.5-4 pt 1.7-2.7 pt + 0.63-1 A Georgia 24(c) Direx label allows applications up to the day ahead of planting if a strip-tillage implement is run between Direx application and planting.
+If no tillage occurs between Direx application and planting then one should wait at least 10 days prior to planting.
+FAR the most effective option for emerged pigweed.
+Direx 4F ' 1.5-2 pt Do not apply on sand or loamy sand soil.
+If following shortened plant-back interval, suggest avoid using diuron again PRE.
 If extended residual control is desired, consider adding Valor to the mixture but follow appropriate plantback.
 Add crop oil concentrate at 1 gal/100 gal spray mix.
 Applications in May to mature weeds are much more effective than to immature weeds.
-Paraquat mixtures with diuron are more effective on emerged Palmer amaranth; however, Valor is more effective in paraquat Gramoxone 2 SL Firestorm, Parazone 3SL + 22 14 12 H/ N/A 2.5-4 pt 1.7-2.7 pt + 0.63-1 A Georgia 24 c Valor label allows reduced plant-back intervals.
-Outflank, Panther, and Rowel have been tested and perform similarly to Valor but do not have the state label allowing the following use patterns: providing residual Palmer amaranth control. flumioxazin Valor SX 51 WDG 2 oz + 0.063 In strip-till cotton, Valor can be applied 10 days ahead of planting as long as the strip till operation occurs between applying Valor and planting.
+Paraquat mixtures with diuron are more effective on emerged Palmer amaranth; however, Volor is more effective in paraquat Gramoxone 2 SL Firestorm, Parazone 3SL + 22 + 14 12 H/ N/A 2.5-4 pt 1.7-2.7 pt -1 A Georgia 24 c Valor label allows reduced plant-back intervals.
+Outflank, Panther, and Rowel have been tested and perform similarly to Valor but do not have the state label allowing the following use patterns: providing residual Palmer amaranth control. flumioxazin Valor SX 51 WDG 2 oz 0.063 In strip-till cotton, Valor can be applied 10 days ahead of planting as long as the strip till operation occurs between applying Valor and planting.
 The addition of diuron is suggested if pigweed is larger than 3".
 In no-tillage production or when the strip is implemented prior to application.
-Valor plant-back interval should be as follows: 1) < 30% ground cover wait 28 days PLUS 1" of rain; 2) > 30% ground cover wait 21 days PLUS 1" of rain.
-For PPO-resistance manage- ment, make only 3 applications of Valor or If Reflex (or generic) will be applied PKE; suggest an additional 7 days to no- tillage and 4 days to strip-till planting intervals.
-Reflex (including generics) on a field in 3 years.
+Valor plant-back interval should be as follows: 1) <30% ground cover wait 28 days PLUS 1" of rain; 2) >30% ground cover wait 21 days PLUS 1" of rain.
+If Reflex (or peneric) will be amplied PRE: supperst an additional 7 days to norors of resistance manage- ment, make only 3 applications of Valor or tillage and 4 days to strip-till planting intervals.
 Add a non-ionic surfactant or crop oil concentrate (preferred).
+Kejtex (including generics) on a field in 3 years.
 Carefully follow label directions for cleaning sprayer after each use!!
-Winter annual broadleaf weeds such as henbit, chickweed, small wild radish, and curly dock. rimsulfuron + thifensulfuron Leadoff 33 SG 2 + 2 4 H/ N/A 1.5 oz 0.0156 + 0.0156 Apply at least 30 days prior to planting.
+Winter annual broadleaf weeds such as henbit, chickweed, small wild radish, and curly dock rimsulfuron + thifensulfuron Leadoff 33 SG 2 + 2 4 H/ N/A 2051 0.0156 Apply at least 30 days prior to planting.
 Can increase rate to 2 oz/A if applying at least 60 days prior to planting.
 Also suggest at least 1 inch of rain accumulation prior to planting.
 DO NOT anticipate residual control for Palmer amaranth.
 Adding 2,4-D will improve control of problematic weeds such as radish, primrose, and horseweed.
 May also mix with glyphosate for improved control of numerous weed species.